Godzilla (Blue Öyster Cult song)

 "Godzilla" is a single by U.S. hard rock band Blue Öyster Cult, the first track on the band's fifth studio album Spectres.
 The lyrics are a tongue-in-cheek tribute to the popular movie monster of the same name.
-The single release had a picture sleeve featuring a promotional still from the movie Ebirah, Horror of the Deep.
-Despite failing to chart, the song received significant airplay on rock radio stations and became a sleeper hit.
+The single release had a picture sleeve featuring a promotional still from the movie Godzilla vs. the Sea Monster.
+Despite its failure to chart, the song received significant airplay on rock radio stations and soon became a sleeper hit.
 The song, along with "(Don't Fear) The Reaper" and "Burnin' for You," is one of the band's best-known songs and has become a staple of its live performances.
 It has been covered by bands such as moe., Racer X, Fu Manchu, The Smashing Pumpkins, Sebastian Bach, Double Experience and Fighting Gravity.
+It was the walk up song for New York Yankees slugger Hideki Matsui from 2003 to 2009.

 Cash Box called it "a clever rocker tale of Godzilla...with a strong, catchy hook, excellent guitar and special effects."

-In 2019, a cover of the song, sung by Serj Tankian, was featured in Godzilla: King of the Monsters, marking the first usage of the song in a Godzilla film.
+In 2019, a cover of the song, sung by Serj Tankian, was featured in the credits of Godzilla: King of the Monsters, marking the first usage of the song in a Godzilla film.